hamersaw/stip/README.md

     # terminal command to stop stip cluster from root project
     ./sbin/stop-all.sh
 ### STIP
-#### CLUSTER LIST
+#### NODE LIST
-These commands are useful for identifying nodes within the cluster.
-They are typically used for testing or used in the background of APIs or applications when contacting each cluster node is necessary for a particular operation.
+This command is useful for identifying nodes within the cluster.
+It is typically used for testing or in the background of APIs or applications when contacting each cluster node is necessary for a particular operation.

     # list all nodes in the cluser
-    ./stip cluster list
+    ./stip node list
 #### TASK LIST / CLEAR
 Behind the scenes of stip all functionality is partitioned into a variety of tasks.
 Said functionality includes image loading, image splitting / merging, image filling, etc. The 'task' interface is used to monitor progress of cluster tasks.